RaymondByczko/php-codfish/README.md

 multitude of this fish in the north Atlantic, made me think of large datasets.

+## The Approach

+The approach of this library is to assume the given dataset is not sufficiently 'narrow' to be useful for development.
+Basically, someone said, 'use this test data', or 'use this as your data', but what was given was very large.
+Further, the data was given, but the expected outcome was not.

+From a development standpoint, this is not the best.
+Its useful to have a number of well defined datasets, with their expected outcome, upon being fed to a certain algorithm.

+If one wants to get the input/output relationship right for a very large dataset, it is important to get it right for the smaller datasets.

+### Start Small

+I think it better to start off with something smaller.
+Lets say 10 records or 20.
+However, beyond that, it is useful to be able to automate the generation of this test data.

+### Automated Test Cases

+php-codfish is attempting to support, from the beginning, automated test data, with prescribed attributes, that would be easy to use when applied to a large dataset algorithm.

 ## Status
 This code is in draft format but its coming along.
 As it continues I will attempt to keep this updated, and try to present candid